TechWriterKara/docs/pages/katalon-studio/docs/index.md

     - Give feedback to the docs page by voting thumb up or thumb down.

-    - Write new contents for Katalon Knowledge Base.
+    - Write new content for Katalon Knowledge Base.
 Simply fork the repository, make any modification, and send us a **Pull Request** for review.

 Support
 -------

 ### Katalon Community

 For technical and product-specific questions, please post your questions to Katalon [forum](https://forum.katalon.com/discussions).
-We have a team of product specialists and community users to assist with your issues.
+Our team of product specialists and community users will assist with your issues.

 ### Business Support Service

-Already used Katalon Studio and looking for a long-term automation testing investment?
-The Katalon Team offers the Business Support Service that provides assistance for the software's issues, bug fixes, and feature requests to be considered and prioritized on our backlog.
+Already a Katalon Studio user and searching for a long-term automation testing investment?
+The Katalon Team offers the Business Support Service to provide assistance for software issues, bug fixes, and feature requests to be considered and prioritized on our backlog.
 For more details, check it out [here](https://www.katalon.com/support-service-options/) for pricing.